mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 --- FAIL: TestExerciseProc (6.33s)
 ```

-Test programs will direct logging output directly to your
+Test programs will direct logging output directly to your terminal.
+However,
-terminal.
-However, SigmaOS kernel components and user `procs` run in
+SigmaOS kernel components and user `procs` run in containers.
+These store their
-containers.
-These store their output elsewhere.
-In order to scrape all
-containers' logging output, run:
+output elsewhere.
+In order to scrape all containers' logging output, run:

-If you run,
+If you run
 ```
 $ ./logs.sh
 ```